Everything You Need to Know about Medicare Part A and Part B

 How do I sign up for Medicare Part A & Part B

-There are three ways to sign up / apply for Medicare Part A and Part B.
+Three ways to sign up / apply for Medicare: Part A and Part B.

-1) You can easily apply online for Medicare to start, using this link:
+1) You can easily apply online for Medicare by using this link:

 https://www.ssa.gov/benefits/medicare/